Hydrogen isocyanide: Significance in the interstellar medium

 HNC is intricately linked to the formation and destruction of numerous other molecules of importance in the interstellar medium—aside from the obvious partners HCN, protonated hydrogen cyanide (HCNH+), and cyanide (CN), HNC is linked to the abundances of many other compounds, either directly or through a few degrees of separation.
 As such, an understanding of the chemistry of HNC leads to an understanding of countless other species—HNC is an integral piece in the complex puzzle representing interstellar chemistry.

 Furthermore, HNC (alongside HCN) is a commonly used tracer of dense gas in molecular clouds.
 Aside from the potential to use HNC to investigate gravitational collapse as the means of star formation, HNC abundance (relative to the abundance of other nitrogenous molecules) can be used to determine the evolutionary stage of protostellar cores.

 The HCO+/HNC line ratio is used to good effect as a measure of density of gas.
 This information provides great insight into the mechanisms of the formation of (Ultra-)Luminous Infrared Galaxies ((U)LIRGs), as it provides data on the nuclear environment, star formation, and even black hole fueling.
 Furthermore, the HNC/HCN line ratio is used to distinguish between photodissociation regions and X-ray-dissociation regions on the basis that [HNC]/[HCN] is roughly unity in the former, but greater than unity in the latter.

-The study of HNC is a relatively simple pursuit, and this is one of the greatest motivations for its study.
-Aside from having its J = 1→0 transition in a clear portion of the atmospheric window, as well as having numerous isotopomers also available for easy study, and in addition to having a large dipole moment that makes observations particularly simple, HNC is, in its molecular nature, a quite simple molecule.
+The study of HNC is relatively straightforward, which is a major motivation for its research.
+Its J = 1→0 transition occurs in a clear portion of the atmospheric window, and it has numerous isotopomers that are easily studied.
+Additionally, its large dipole moment makes observations particularly simple.
+Moreover, HNC is a fundamentally simple molecule in its molecular nature.
 This makes the study of the reaction pathways that lead to its formation and destruction a good means of obtaining insight to the workings of these reactions in space.
 Furthermore, the study of the tautomerization of HNC to HCN (and vice versa), which has been studied extensively, has been suggested as a model by which more complicated isomerization reactions can be studied.